 A unique feature with this model is that there is a dial on the handle so you can adjust the cutting level of the blade in a matter of seconds and get back to work.
 It comes with four guard combs to add even more variety to trimming length.

-These clippers offer a detachable blade design to make switching blades effortless and have a low vibration when running, about 50 decibels in sound.
+These hair clippers offer a detachable blade design to make switching blades effortless and have a low vibration when running, about 50 decibels in sound.
 The blade features a 35-tooth cutter head, allowing it to remain sharper for a longer period of time.

-On the downside, these Hansprou clippers only have one speed and don’t cut thicker hair as easily as the others on this list.
+On the downside, these Hansprou grooming clippers only have one speed and don’t cut thicker hair as easily as the others on this list.
 They do come with a two-year warranty, but no other accessories.

 8. oneisall Cordless Pet Grooming Clippers